Quantum-Accelerators/quacc/docs/src/user/covalent.md

 # Using Covalent

-Here, we will show how to use [Covalent](https://github.com/AgnostiqHQ/covalent) to construct, dispatch, and monitor workflows in QuAcc.
-If you prefer to use Jobflow and/or FireWorks, skip to the ["Using QuAcc with Jobflow and FireWorks"](jobflow.md) section of the documentation.
+Here, we will show how to use [Covalent](https://github.com/AgnostiqHQ/covalent) to construct, dispatch, and monitor workflows in Quacc.
+If you prefer to use Jobflow and/or FireWorks, skip to the ["Using Quacc with Jobflow and FireWorks"](jobflow.md) section of the documentation.

 ## Pre-Requisites